-Looking for things to do in Singapore for team-bonding?
-From sports and classes, to catering and bars, here are some team-building activities for work
+Looking for things to do in Singapore to help your team bond?
+From sports and classes to catering and bars, here are some team-building activities that'll work

 Embarking on a Forest Adventure

 When your butts are sore from sitting down too long and you’re feeling stifled from being trapped in a cubicle, tumblin’ about in the great outdoors would do your whole team good.
 At Forest Adventure Singapore (pictured above), you can swing on flying foxes, dangle across suspension bridges and take daredevil leaps of faith from death-defying heights; mustering your courage as a team will teach y’all how to conquer obstacles in the future, no matter how scary.
 We promise: that rush of adrenaline you’ll get as you cruise through the trees will almost be as exhilarating as blasting that super important email.

 Good for: Toughing it out as a team

 Just because you’re a suit, doesn’t mean you can’t bring the house down with your music.
 Put together a band with your workmates and rage against the machine.
 We’re positive it’ll be fun.
 And you don’t need any music experience to ace it at Team Music’s Banding program – you’ll learn two rock songs in three hours.
 You air-guitar when you hear an insane riff?
 No judgement, follow your fleeting dream and pick up an electric guitar… or any other instrument that makes you tick.
 Nothing spells collaboration, teamwork and crazy fun much like band practice.
 Down at Team Music’s studio (or your soundproof office), you and your colleagues can unleash your inner rock n’ roller.
 It all be on record for you to show-off – they always capture pictures and videos of your moment in the spotlight.